paschalc24/TeamPalm/README.md

 - Student Engagement Reporting: Understand student involvement by analyzing the number of student posts, comments, and identifying the most active participants.

 - Trending Topics and Categories: Discover popular posts and corresponding topics within the forum.
-Stay updated on the subjects generating the most interaction.

-- Keyword Search: Effortlessly search for specific keywords across forum posts and comments.
-Locate relevant discussions or posts that need immediate attention.

 - Visualizations: See forum activity patterns through intuitive charts and graphs.
 Identify peak hours and plan staff availability accordingly.